-Well water systems are one of the biggest headaches for water purifying professionals.
+Well, water systems are one of the biggest headaches for water purifying professionals.
 They often have high levels of heavy metals, total dissolved solids, and viruses that make it very difficult to purify water and get the best water possible.
 When it comes to combatting iron and other well water contaminants, we now have a few different options to choose from.

 If you are looking to have an on-the-go option, The GRAYL filtering water bottle or the LifeStraw Portable Gravity filter are great options.
-Both are adventurer or survivalist filters that are designed to turn even the grossest water supplies into healthy drinking water.
+Both are adventurer or survivalist filters designed to turn even the grossest water supplies into healthy drinking water.
 If they can turn swamp water into healthy drinking water, they can turn your home water into quality purified water as well.

 How to Choose Water Purifier for Your Home

 What Water Purifying Style Do I Need?

 As we begin searching for the best water purifier for you, we must first determine exactly what you are trying to get out of your water purifier.
 There are several different options to choose from, and once we have narrowed down the style, the more technical details come into play.

 If you are looking to improve your drinking water at home for the entire family, you can do that with a quality self-filtering water pitcher.
 These are extremely affordable yet effective filters that are very common across houses all over the world.
 If you want to bring purified drinking water on the go, a self-filtering water bottle is a great choice as well.